dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/existing-db.md

 * **Tools –> NuGet Package Manager –> Package Manager Console**

-* Run the following command to install the tools package and then create a model from the existing database
+* Run the following commands to install the tools package and then create a model from the existing database

   ``` powershell
   Install-Package Microsoft.EntityFrameworkCore.Tools